 The primary focus of Bridge House is to help residents and family members better understand the underlying reasons for behavioral, emotional, academic, social, vocational, and functional issues leading to impairment in day-to-day adaptation and functioning.
 We seek to understand these issues through the application of scientific, social, medical, and observational strategies.
 These strategies will help clarify diagnostic issues as well as provide new or elaborated information to enhance treatment, academic, vocational, and other types of life planning.
 It will also inform medication use when needed.
 Each Bridge House resident is the “owner” of their confidential information through this process.
-All treatment and assessment is conducted on behalf of the Bridge House resident and confidentiality will be strictly enforced.
-While some of our residents will have participated in assessment prior to arriving at Bridge House, there may still be unanswered questions which can be clarified through the comprehensive assessment process at Bridge House.
+All treatment and assessments are conducted on behalf of the Bridge House resident and confidentiality will be strictly enforced.
+While some of our residents will have participated in assessments prior to arriving at Bridge House, there may still be unanswered questions that can be clarified through the comprehensive assessment process at Bridge House.
 Often, prior assessments were conducted when the resident was in a time of crisis, inappropriately or over medicated, abusing substances, or not engaged effectively in the assessment process.
 At Bridge House, we seek to conduct an assessment when the resident is feeling stable, clean and sober, eating well, getting enough rest, living in as “normal” an environment as possible, and committed to the process.
 Assessment will be conducted as residents engage in normative daily activities rather than during a crisis time in a hospital, we are able to gain a more clear picture of their level of functioning .
 Our commitment is to allow residents the time necessary to stabilize and then to conduct a thorough holistic assessment with them over a period of weeks rather than hours.
 Encouraging our residents to engage in activities of daily living will enhance the assessment outcome as they experience successes and challenges during the observation period.
 This comprehensive approach to assessment will provide unparalleled future guidance for the resident, his or her family, the Bridge House treatment and diagnostic team, and future service providers.